opencord/voltha-docs/testing/certification.rst

 Showcase to VOLTHA TST
 ----------------------
 Once the OLT has passed tests in the Vendor lab it's ready to be showcased to the VOLTHA Technical Steering Team.
-The request needs to be performed to the Technical TST leader or to `Timon Sloane <timon@opennetworking.org>`_ who will forward the request appropriately.
+The request needs to be performed to the Technical TST leader or to `Timon Sloane <timon@lfbroadband.org>`_ who will forward the request appropriately.
 During a scheduled TST meeting (Tuesday 8 AM PST) the vendor will showcase the OLT/ONU to the TST by starting from a fresh VOLTHA instance, connecting the OLT and then performing the Sanity test.
-With the test passing the TST will give approval for shipment of the device (ONU/OLT) to an ONF community lab.
+With the test passing the TST will give approval for shipment of the device (ONU/OLT) to an LF BB community lab.

-ONF's community lab integration
+LF BB's community lab integration
 -------------------------------

-Once the TST has given approval for device integration in VOLTHA nighly tests the Vendor needs to ship the device to any one of the ONF community lab, including a wiring diagram (if needed) Currently there are two locations:
+Once the TST has given approval for device integration in VOLTHA nighly tests the Vendor needs to ship the device to any one of the LF BB community lab, including a wiring diagram (if needed) Currently there are two locations:

 - DT Office in Berlin, Germany.
 Address: Winterfeldtstraße 21, 10781 Berlin, Germany.
 Point of contact `Bjoern Nagel @ DT <NagelB@telekom.de>`_